Skip to main content

 L-tyrosine is upstream of L-DOPA (the direct dopamine precursor used in Parkinson's medication).
 Mucuna pruriens is a plant that contains natural L-DOPA.
 L-tyrosine is gentler because the body controls how much it converts.
 L-DOPA and Mucuna can spike dopamine faster but with more side effects (nausea, mood swings) and should not be used long term without supervision.

 L-tyrosine is generally compatible with SSRIs and SNRIs at standard doses, but caution is warranted because both touch monoamine pathways.
-The hard "no" is with MAO inhibitors, where the combination can spike blood pressure dangerously.
+The hard contraindication is with MAO inhibitors, where the combination can spike blood pressure dangerously.
 If you take any antidepressant, confirm with your prescriber before adding tyrosine.

-We do not have strong safety data on L-tyrosine supplementation in pregnancy or breastfeeding, so I avoid it during those windows unless there is a specific medical reason.
+We do not have strong safety data on L-tyrosine supplementation in pregnancy or breastfeeding, so we avoid it during those windows unless there is a specific medical reason.
 Dietary tyrosine from food is normal and necessary.
 Confirm any supplement with your obstetrician.

 Related Intelligence